koldunovn/scireader/README.md

 Example: http://178.62.254.199/

-This is a very simple Flask/MongoDB application, that I initially wrote for educational purposes, but that turned to be useful other people.
+This is a very simple Flask/MongoDB application, that I initially wrote for educational purposes, but that turned out to be useful other people.

 ## Dependencies: